Trailer Park Boys: History

-The feature film was shown at the Atlantic Film Festival in 1999, and it caught the attention of producer Barrie Dunn, who saw the potential for a TV series.
+The feature film was shown at the Atlantic Film Festival in 1999, and it caught the attention of producer Barrie Dunn, who saw the potential for a television series.
 Clattenburg and Dunn, along with Wells and Tremblay, worked on a proposal for a 13-episode season of the show and traveled to Toronto to pitch the show to The Comedy Network.
 After being turned down, they suddenly decided to pitch the show to Showcase before returning home to Nova Scotia.
+Tremblay recalled: "We showed Showcase the pilot and they really liked the characters and the mockumentary feel of it.
+It was very low budget.
+It was the right time, right place to pitch it."

-They found that the network was receptive and sent them back with a commitment to a first season, with the provision that a second experienced producer (which ended up being Michael Volpe) be brought on board to assist the team.
+They found that the network was receptive.
+A former programmer at Showcase recalled: "It was original, bold, and outrageous.
+They were swearing, smoking and drinking.
+It felt new.
+Within a week we were talking about what a series would look like."
+The network sent them back with a commitment to a first season, with the provision that a second experienced producer (which ended up being Michael Volpe) be brought on board to assist the team.
 The first six 30-minute episodes were then written and filmed.
 Some modifications were made to the characters and storyline for the series, and more humor was added to the series in comparison to the film.
+The show debuted on Showcase on April 22, 2001, airing at 9:30pm.
+For season 2, the show began airing at 9:00pm.

 The biggest change from film to series was the addition of Mike Smith's "Bubbles" character, who was originally developed for the earlier short film The Cart Boy, a film that Smith, Wells, Tremblay, and Clattenburg worked on together in 1995.
 Smith's character soon grew from a recurring character to one of the show's primary protagonists (although in the earlier film, "Bubbles" was the name of Smith's character's cat).
 Trailer Park Boys resided with Showcase for its first seven seasons.
 Beginning with the eighth season, the series was released through Netflix.